zwennaf/dhaniverse/README.md

 ## Getting Started

-For setup and deployment, see docs/setup and docs/deployment.
+For setup and deployment, see [dhaniverse-docs](https://github.com/dhaniverse/dhaniverse-docs).

 ## Live Demo